-Don’t think that you can hide from the IRS by not filing an income tax return “The No. 1 thing you should not do is not file simply because you can’t pay,” said Bill Smith, the managing director of CBIZ MHM’s national tax office.
-“It’s a crime not to file a return.”
+Don’t think that you can hide from the IRS by not filing an income tax return.
+“The No. 1 thing you should not do is not file simply because you can’t pay,” said Bill Smith, the managing director of CBIZ MHM’s national tax office.”It’s a crime not to file a return.”

-Plus, you will be charged a failure-to-file penalty of 5 percent on the amount you owe for each month your return is late, Smith said.
+Plus, you could be charged a failure-to-file penalty of 5 percent on the amount you owe for each month your return is late, Smith said.
 The penalty won’t exceed 25 percent of what you owe, however.

 In either case, though, you will be charged interest on the amount you owe.
 The rate, which compounds daily, is determined quarterly and is based on the federal short-term rate plus 3 percent.